 (Photo by Vaughn Ridley/Getty Images)

 2015 Chicago Cubs: Lost Championship Series to New York Mets

 The Chicago Cubs celebrate after defeating the Pittsburgh Pirates, 4-0, to win the National League wild card baseball game Wednesday, Oct.
 7, 2015, in Pittsburgh.
 The Cubs advance to play the St. Louis Cardinals in the National League division series.
 (AP Photo/Don Wright)

-2015 Houston Astros: Defeated by Kansas City Royals in Division Series
+2015 Houston Astros: Lost Division Series to Kansas City Royals

 Luke Gregerson #44 of the Houston Astros celebrates defeating the New York Yankees in the American League Wild Card Game at Yankee Stadium on October 6, 2015 in New York City.
 The Astros defeated the Yankees with a score of 3 to 0.
 (Photo by Al Bello/Getty Images)

 2014 San Francisco Giants: Won World Series over Kansas City Royals

 The San Francisco Giants' Brandon Crawford (35), Buster Posey, right, and Pablo Sandoval celebrate at home after Gregor Blanco bunted Crawford home in the tenth inning against the St. Louis Cardinals in Game 3 of the National League Championship Series at AT&T Park in San Francisco, on Tuesday, Oct.
 14, 2014.
 The Giants won, 5-4, for a 2-1 series lead.
 (Paul Kitagaki Jr./Sacramento Bee/MCT via Getty Images)

 2014 Kansas City Royals: Lost World Series to San Francisco Giants